Financing

 Diagnoses Related Groups

-Comparative information on health care systems has certainly improved in the last years.
-The Organisation for Economic Cooperation and Development (OECD), the World Health Organisation (WHO), the European Observatory on Health Systems and Policies and the European Commission worked a lot on it.
-HOPE tried to fill with its resources some gaps of knowledge in the field of financing.
-One of these is the use of Diagnoses Related Groups (DRGs) and more precisely the financial use of DRGs.
-In 2006, HOPE has found an opportunity to structure a first comprehensive study aimed at understanding and describing the use of the DRG system in Europe.
+Comparative information on health care systems has certainly improved in recent years.
+The Organisation for Economic Cooperation and Development (OECD), the World Health Organisation (WHO), the European Observatory on Health Systems and Policies, and the European Commission worked a lot on it.
+HOPE tried to fill with its resources some gaps in knowledge in the field of financing.
+One of these is the use of Diagnoses-Related Groups (DRGs) and, more precisel,y the financial use of DRGs.
+In 2006, HOPE found an opportunity to structure a first comprehensive study aimed at understanding and describing the use of the DRG system in Europe.
 Results were based on a questionnaire and provided HOPE members with comparative elements on the topic.
 With almost all EU countries answering the questionnaire, diversity is certainly the most obvious result of this work.

-Determinants of diversity can be found in the classical distinction “tax based system/insurance system” but it is worth emphasizing upon the importance of decentralisation of European healthcare systems.
-The different level of investment in resources to develop DRGs and the political will behind it are major factors explaining this.
-Besides this complexity it is also clear that differences are increasing, making communication between systems more difficult.
+Determinants of diversity can be found in the classical distinction “tax-based system/insurance system,” but it is worth emphasizing the importance of decentralisation of European healthcare systems.
+The different levels of investment in resources to develop DRGs and the political will behind it are major factors explaining this.
+Besides this complexity, it is also clear that differences are increasing, making communication between systems more difficult.
 However, a common denominator is that the role of DRGs is never limited to financing.
-It becomes clear that in general the first goal of its introduction was transparency and that the financial use arrived second.
-Learn more in HOPE report “DRGs as a financing tool“.
+It becomes clear that, in general, the first goal of its introduction was transparency and that the financial use arrived second.
+Learn more in the HOPE report “DRGs as a financing tool.”

 State Aid and SGEI (Services of General Economic Interest)